sxs-collaboration/gwsurrogate/README.md

 # Installation #

-gwsurrogate is a pure-Python module, thus installation is very easy.

 ## Dependency ##

+gwsurrogate requires:

-gwsurrogate requires gwtools.
+1)  gwtools.
 If you are installing gwsurrogate with pip you will automatically get gwtools.
 If you are installing gwsurrogate from source, please see https://bitbucket.org/chadgalley/gwtools/

+2) gsl.
+For speed, the long (hybrid) surrogates use gsl's spline function.
+To build gwsurrogate you must have gsl installed.
+Fortunately, this is a common library and can be easily installed with a package manager.

 ## From pip ##